A Newtonian approach to the study of irreversibility in many-body systems: Newton's laws for single- and many-body systems

 where $m_{i}$ and $\mathbf{r}_{i}$ are the masses and positions of the system constituents, respectively, and $M$ is the total mass.
 From the laws of motion stated above, it can be shown that the net external force exerted on the system is given as follows (Appendix A):

-where $\mathbf{a}_{cm}$ is the acceleration of the center of mass.
+where $\mathbf{a}_{cm}$ is the acceleration of the CM.
 This last equation is valid only if the total mass of the system is constant.
 It is difficult to overestimate the importance and generality of Eq.~\eqref{3}.
 But, we would like to remark three aspects of this result.
-First, we can conclude that a system of particles, whatever its physical state, subjected to no net external force, has the center of mass at rest or moving with constant velocity.
-The second point is that interactions occurring between constituents of the system do not interfere in the center of mass dynamics.
-The third point, which is fundamental for the discussion concerning nonequlibrium thermodynamic systems that we shall develop herein, is the fact that if we have some information about the net external force acting upon the system, by solving Eq.~\eqref{3} we can obtain the equation of motion of the center of mass.
-It is worth recalling at this early stage that the center of mass of a system of particles only represents an artificially created geometric entity without physical existence.
+First, we can conclude that a system of particles, whatever its physical state, subjected to no net external force, has the CM at rest or moving with constant velocity.
+The second point is that interactions occurring between constituents of the system do not interfere in the CM dynamics.
+The third point, which is fundamental for the discussion concerning nonequlibrium thermodynamic systems that we shall develop herein, is the fact that if we have some information about the net external force acting upon the system, by solving Eq.~\eqref{3} we can obtain the equation of motion of the CM.
+It is worth recalling at this early stage that the CM of a system of particles only represents an artificially created geometric entity without physical existence.
 However, it gives us a useful and simplified idea about how the mass of the system is distributed.

 Although we have considered so far only the case of systems with total mass constant, it also valuable to mention what Newton's second law has to tell us about a variable-mass system, namely, the situations in which the constituent particles can be exchanged with the external world.
 In such case, Eq.~\eqref{3} is no longer valid, and the applicable result is \cite{goldstein}